biell/alti-server/README.md

   * **/restartMap**<br>
     This command is a front-end to `/balanceTeams` on coop maps.
     If you are a server admin or one of the two remaining alive players on the map, the server will immediately execute `/balanceTeams`.
-Otherwise, the server will call a `/vote balanceTeams` for you.
-Executing this command does not count as a victory or defeat, and so does not count towards the overall number of games played on the current map (i.e. it is a restart, not a next).
+If you are a server moderator, you may also run `/restartMap` at any time.

+    Otherwise, your request will be stored and the other players will be notified.
+After more than half the active players run `/restartMap`, the server will initiate a `/balanceTeams`.

   * **/vote randomMap**<br>
     Change to a random map from the mapRotation.
 This command requires